bullet-db/bullet-db.github.io/docs/index.md

 See [Quick Start](quick-start/bullet-on-spark.md) to set up Bullet locally using spark-streaming.
 You will generate some synthetic streaming data that you can then query with Bullet.

-# Setting up Bullet on your streaming data
+# Setup Bullet on your streaming data

 To set up Bullet on a real data stream, you need:

 1. To setup the Bullet Backend on a stream processing framework.
-Currently, we support [Bullet on Storm](backend/storm-setup.md):
+Currently, we support [Bullet on Storm](backend/storm-setup.md) and [Bullet on Spark](backend/spark-setup.md).
     1. Plug in your source of data.
 See [Getting your data into Bullet](backend/ingestion.md) for details
     2. Consume your data stream
 2. The [Web Service](ws/setup.md) set up to convey queries and return results back from the backend
 3. To choose a [PubSub implementation](pubsub/architecture.md) that connects the Web Service and the Backend.
-We currently support [Kafka](pubsub/kafka.md) on any Backend and [Storm DRPC](pubsub/storm-drpc.md) for the Storm Backend.
+We currently support [Kafka](pubsub/kafka.md) and a [REST PubSub](pubsub/rest.md) on any Backend and [Storm DRPC](pubsub/storm-drpc.md) for the Storm Backend.
 4. The optional [UI](ui/setup.md) set up to talk to your Web Service.
 You can skip the UI if all your access is programmatic

 !!! note "Schema in the UI"